Moving to Shimoda, Japan

 If you have not spent a lot of time in Shimoda, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Shimoda, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Shimoda for a long period, buying a home could be a good investment.
 Owning a home allows you to build equity over time and could provide a sense of stability and permanence.
 However, buying a home also comes with significant upfront costs, including a down payment, closing costs, and property taxes.
 You would also be responsible for maintenance and repairs.
 If you're not ready for these financial commitments, or if you value flexibility and mobility, renting might be a better option for you.
 Renting a home in Shimoda could offer more flexibility, especially if you're not sure how long you'll be staying.
 It's generally easier to move from a rental than it is to sell a house.
 Renting also means you won't have to worry about property taxes or maintenance costs, as these are typically covered by the landlord.
 However, renting doesn't build equity and rental rates can increase over time.
 You also have less control over your living space when you rent, as you're subject to the landlord's rules and restrictions.
 In conclusion, whether you should buy or rent a home in Shimoda, Japan, depends on your financial situation, how long you plan to stay, and your personal preferences.
-It's important to weigh the pros and cons of each option before making a decision," said one expat in Shimoda.
+It's important to weigh the pros and cons of each option before making a decision," commented one expat who made the move to Shimoda.

 What cultural faux pas should I try to avoid making in Shimoda?